azerimaker/Penguino-SAMR34/README.md

 # TinyLoRa Module & Breakout
-This repo contains all the necessary design and fabrication files for the TinyLora module and its Adafruit Father stype breakout board.
+This repo contains all the necessary design and fabrication files for the TinyLora module and its Adafruit Father style breakout board.
 First prototype batch has been sold on [Tindie](https://www.tindie.com/products/16985/) and some more info can be found there.

 ### TinyLoRa Feather Breakout v1.1:
 ![TinyLoRa Feather Breakout v1.1](TinyLoRa-Docs/tinyLoRa-v1.1.JPG)